 There are five important factors that go into making the classic FICO score.
 While each factor can have many subdivisions that can further affect scoring knowing a little bit about what goes into the score is the first step in improving it.

-- Credit Use: Credit use is all about how much credit you have and in what forms (utilities, auto, mortgage and others) as well as how well you can address your financial responsibilities.
+Credit use is all about how much credit you have and in what forms (utilities, auto, mortgage, and others) as well as how well you can address your financial responsibilities.
 This accounts for the next 10% of your FICO score.

-- New Credit: The final category for factors that affects FICO score is for new credit.
+The final category for factors that affect FICO score is for new credit.
 This makes up the last 10% of the total.
-While it is OK to take out more lines of credit, if you have applied for several at the same time, this could be an indication of trying to pay one off with a few others.
+While it is OK to take out more lines of credit, if you have applied for several at the same time, this could be an indication of trying to pay the one off with a few others.
 This can cast a bad light on your financial actions.
-The same idea applies to taking out other home loans or car loans.
+The same idea applies to take out other home loans or car loans.
 It is always best to spread out these loan applications over time.

 The VantageScore Model